-Arrange call back in a specific language.
+- Arrange call-back in a specific language.
 Always ask if anyone in the household speaks English in order to complete the interview.

-Needs Review
+Complete Needs Review -

-For emergency use only, when interviewer is unable to speak to supervisor to gain clarification regarding a particular circumstance or event in the interview.
+For emergency use only when interviewer is unable to speak to supervisor to gain clarification regarding a particular circumstance or event in the interview.
 Always make every effort to resolve any questions regarding any particular interview that you determine "needs review" that evening.
 Only as a last resort is this category used.
-Always note in the comment field what the circumstances were and sign and date.
+Always note the circumstances in the comment screen ('F1').